Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 b).
 The first stage of our preparation is over.
 The next thing that we need is a VBA Program that can read the above Text File contents and link the Reference Library files shown in the second image above automatically to your new Project.

-I will give the VBA Routine is given below, but you have two choices to decide where to place the code so that it is easier to use in all of your Projects without duplicating the code.
+The VBA Routine is given below, but you have two choices to decide where to place the code so that it is easier to use in all of your Projects without duplicating the code.
 The second choice is to copy the code into your new Projects and run it from there, which I don't advise you to do.
 Instead, take the first option and do a little groundwork now by following the few steps given below.
 This will make your future development processes easier without duplicating common Programs in all your other Projects.

 If you have not started to build a Reference Library Database of your own, then this is the time to start doing it and you will find how useful it is.
 It is not that hard to do it either.